 Be Familiar with Area Prospects Before You Start Looking

 When you first start looking for a parcel of Adirondack hunting land, get to know the area’s prospects.
 Talk to local “big buck” clubs to find out average antler scores and look into the big game records for the area.
 Small, locally-owned hunting shops will also know what you can expect from public and private land in the surrounding counties.
-The Adirondacks also boasts plenty of public land for hunting.
+The Adirondacks also boast plenty of public land for hunting.
 Talking to local game wardens will give you an excellent idea of where to find the best hunting in the region.
 Of course, this type of research will take you time outside looking for available land, but it will pay off in the end!

 Get to Know the Neighbors